clojure-finance/hku-cim-trades/README.md

 6. stopbuy:<br>
 Is the stop buy order, if prices reach above the trigger price, then the number of stocks selected will be bought automatically.
 Compare with prev day high

-**Please remember to use the full names when placing orders, i.e. write limitsell not ls**
+Note: **Please remember to use the full names when placing orders, i.e. write limitsell not ls**

 <br>